-Following approval of the annual accounts by the audit and risk committee, we expect to issue an unqualified opinion on the truth and fairness of the state of the Council's affairs as at 31 March 2022, and of the deficit on the provision of services for the year then ended.
-We also expect to issue unqualified opinion on the truth and fairness of the state of the Perth and Kinross Council Charitable Trusts' affairs as at 31 March 2022.
+Following approval of the annual accounts by the audit and risk committee, we have issued an unqualified opinion on the truth and fairness of the state of the Council's affairs as at 31 March 2022, and of the deficit on the provision of services for the year then ended.
+We have also issued an unqualified opinion on the truth and fairness of the state of the Perth and Kinross Council Charitable Trusts' affairs as at 31 March 2022.
 There are no matters identified on which we are required to report by exception.